Survey Results - Trainee feedback on Charles Russell Speechlys LLP

-Gender: The Gender Committee help to support our ‘Achieving Balance’ programme which specifically looks at different initiatives to support an increase in our gender balance in partnership and leadership roles.
-The network are also focused on identifying other initiatives to engage greater engagement from underrepresented genders for example promoting shared parental leave.
+Gender: The Gender Committee helps to support our ‘Achieving Balance’ programme which specifically looks at different initiatives to support an increase in our gender balance in partnership and leadership roles.
+The network is also focused on identifying other initiatives to achieve greater engagement from underrepresented genders, for example promoting shared parental leave.

 Religion, Belief and Ethnicity: The Religion, Belief and Ethnicity (RBE) Network plays a key role in supporting our ‘Race Action’ initiative which is specifically focused on improving our ethnic diversity within the firm and in encouraging a greater representation within the profession.
-They also focus on raising awareness and help to identify ways in which the firm can better support colleagues from different religious, racial and ethnic communities.
+It also focuses on raising awareness and helping to identify ways in which the firm can better support colleagues from different religious, racial and ethnic communities.

 CAPability: We do not see disability as barrier to an individual’s success.
 As a signatory to the Valuable 500 we are committed to ensuring disability inclusion remains on the agenda and actions/initiatives are undertaken to provide better support, inclusion and awareness for colleagues, candidates and clients who are living with a disability.